Aman-K-Mishra/Aman-K-Mishra.github.io/README.md

 uh`

 ```
-Block code so like how to get more than one line huh
+#Block code so like how to get more than one line huh
 doesnt work oh like this.

-r
-r
-r
-rr
-r
-r
-r
-r
-r
-r
+for i in range(9):
+    print('hello world')
 ```